Emmanueld373/CODSOFT/README.md

-You can view a my landing page on vercel using the link below codsoft-silk.vercel.app
+You can view  my landing page on vercel using the link below codsoft-silk.vercel.app